Anchor regression: heterogeneous data meets causality: Abstract

 \section{Abstract}

-{ Estimating causal parameters from observational data is notoriously difficult.
-Popular approaches such as regression adjustment or the instrumental variables approach only work under relatively strong assumptions and are prone to mistakes.
-Furthermore, causal parameters can exhibit conservative predictive performance which can limit their usefulness in practice.

-Causal parameters can be written as the solution to a minimax risk problem, where the maximum is taken over a range of interventional (or perturbed) distributions.
-This motivates anchor regression, a method that makes use of exogeneous variables to solve a relaxation of the ``causal'' minimax problem.
-The procedure naturally provides an interpolation between the solution to ordinary least squares and two-stage least squares, but also has predictive guarantees if the instrumental variables assumptions are violated.
-We derive guarantees of the proposed procedure for predictive performance under perturbations for the population case and for high-dimensional data.
-An additional characterization of the procedure is given in terms of quantiles: If the data follow a Gaussian distribution, the method minimizes quantiles of the conditional mean squared error.
-If \emph{anchor regression} and least squares provide the same answer (``\emph{anchor stability}''), the relationship between targets and predictors is unconfounded and the coefficients have a causal interpretation.
-Furthermore, we show under which conditions anchor regression satisfies replicability among different experiments.
-Anchor regression is shown empirically to improve replicability and protect against distributional shifts. }
+{ We consider the problem of predicting a response variable from a set of covariates on a data set that differs in distribution from the training data.
+Causal parameters are optimal in terms of predictive accuracy if in the new distribution either many variables are affected by interventions or only some variables are affected, but the perturbations are strong.
+If the training and test distributions differ by a shift, causal parameters might be too conservative to perform well on the above task.
+This motivates anchor regression, a method that makes use of exogeneous variables to solve a relaxation of the “causal” minimax problem by considering a modification of the least-squares loss.
+The procedure naturally provides an interpolation between the solutions of ordinary least squares and two-stage least squares.
+We prove that the estimator satisfies predictive guarantees in terms of distributional robustness against shifts in a linear class; these guarantees are valid even if the instrumental variables assumptions are violated.
+If anchor regression and least squares provide the same answer (“anchor stability”), we establish that OLS parameters are invariant under certain distributional changes.
+Anchor regression is shown empirically to improve replicability and protect against distributional shifts.